 The vaporization capability provided by the legacy facility is 150 MMcf/d, provided by the legacy facility.

-The Tilbury Tank expansion can and will provide storage and delivery capabilities within the FEI distribution system
+This vaporization capacity corresponds to approximately 17% of the peak design load of 871 MMcf/d.
+The Tilbury Tank expansion can and will provide storage and delivery capabilities within the FEI distribution system thus providing security from a single point failure of any assets along the Enbridge BC system.
 Once constructed, the expanded Tilbury LNG Tank will be superior in its ability to provide instantaneous pressure support and deliverability.

+This compares favourably to Tilbury's existing ability to serve 17% of load and will allow FEI to prevent a complete shutdown.
 Table 1 below compares the characteristics of the legacy Tilbury tank and the proposed expansion.